25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 • Opening Session

-• Moderator: Dr. Natasha Azzopardi-Muscat, Director of Country Health Policies and Systems, WHO Regional Office for Europe
+• Moderator: Dr. Natasha Azzopardi-Muscat, Director of Country Health Systems, WHO Regional Office for Europe

 • Plenum Session: Strengthening Social Connectedness and Reducing Loneliness.
 Exploring how cities and communities can foster inclusion and create both indoor and outdoor meeting places and spaces that encourage social interaction